ArenGolazizian/DDPM-vs-DDIM-Sprites/README.md

 # DDPM vs. DDIM for Sprite Image Generation

 This repository demonstrates how to train **Denoising Diffusion Probabilistic Models (DDPM)** and **Denoising Diffusion Implicit Models (DDIM)** to generate 16×16 sprite images.
 The project uses PyTorch and evaluates the generated samples via the **Fréchet Inception Distance (FID)** score.\
-All experiments, training, and results are provided in the `notebooks/Diffusion_sprites.ipynb` directory.
+> **NOTE**: All experiments, training, and results are provided in the `notebooks/Diffusion-sprites.ipynb` directory.

 ## Project Overview